Close contact tracing to resume from tomorrow, HSE’s Paul Reid confirms

 He said the levels of Covid-19 in the community were such that close contact tracing was a feasible option.

-The weekly HSE briefing at Dr Steevens’ Hospital in Dublin heard that, to date, 161,500 vaccinations have been carried out in the State.
+The weekly HSE briefing at Dr Steevens’s Hospital in Dublin heard that, to date, 161,500 vaccinations have been carried out in the State.

 Some 148,500 vaccinations were carried out to Sunday and a further 13,000 took place between January 25th and 27th.
 Of those, 6,551 people were in long-term residential care facilities such as nursing homes.

-The plan is also to give 45,000 second dose vaccinations to frontline health care workers by Sunday.
+The plan is to give 45,000 second dose vaccinations to frontline health care workers by Sunday.

 The HSE intends to administer 46,000 second-dose vaccinations to healthcare workers and nursing home residents next week.